rows/hiring/job descriptions/Chief of Staff.md

 # Your responsibilities

-* Be the extended hand of the founders inside the company, and help founders be more productive in topics big and small.
+* Always be the extended hand of the founders inside the company, and help founders be more productive in topics big and small.
-* Work with team leaders and functions to ensure clear objectives, priorities and results for the entire organization.
-* Ensure team statuses are asynchronous and lean, and run major cross-team statuses (monthly).
+* Weekly, organize and review the asynchronous Weekly Updates from each team, alongside group managers and team leaders.
+* Weekly, create the Weekly Update for the Founder team, including status updates on teams and projects.
+* Monthly, organize and run the Monthly Team Review.
+Gather a status update from all group managers, and gather and run any additional topics.
+* Monthly, send an investment update to our key investors.
+* Quarterly, run the Quarter Planning workshop.
+* Quarterly, run and present the Quarter Survey and the Quarter Assessment (team evaluation).
+* Quarterly, run a workshop between all Group Managers.
+* Quarterly, assist in preparing board meetings.
+* Selectively participate in fundraising, incl. venture capital and public grants.
-* Ensure meetings are impactful and always have clearly documented decisions and next steps, in all teams.
+* Always ensure meetings are impactful and have clearly documented decisions and next steps, in all teams.
+* Selectively participate in key product, marketing and HR meetings.
 * Support company and team leadership in creating more effective processes and better documentation for their teams.
-* Create stories and formal documentation for board meetings & fundraising, incl. venture capital and public grants.
-* Identify unsolved problems of the organization and own special projects to solve them.
+* Always identify unsolved problems of the organization and own special projects to solve them.

 # About you